-- If your Level 2 appeal is turned down you must decide whether you want to go on to Level 3 and make a third appeal.
-The details on how to do this are in the written notice you get after your Level 2 appeal. - The Level 3 appeal is handled by the Medicare Appeals Council.
-Section 10 in this chapter explains the process for Level 3, 4, and 5 appeals.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If you want to go to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 10 in this chapter explains the Levels 3, 4, and 5 appeals processes.